drshahizan/software-engineering/materials/module4/tiewrong/readme.md

 1.Stakeholder identification and analysis: Identify and involve all relevant stakeholders, including students, university financial staff, administrators, and other key personnel who will use or interact with the system.
 Understand their perspectives, roles, and responsibilities in relation to the student financial problem system.

 2.Requirement elicitation: Gather requirements from stakeholders through various techniques such as interviews, surveys, workshops, and discussions.
-Understand their needs, challenges, and expectations related to student financial problems, and document them in a structured manner.
+Understand their needs, challenges, and expectations related to student financial problems, and document them in a structured manner

 3.Requirement documentation: Create clear and comprehensive requirement documents that capture the gathered information.
 This may include functional requirements (e.g., features, capabilities, and interactions of the system), non-functional requirements (e.g., performance, security, and usability), and other relevant information.